 Genmitsu Laser Rotary Roller Engraving Module User Guide

-1. Application: This machine can work with the LE5040 to engrave on materials with a cylindrical shape.
+1. Application: This machine can work with a number of different Sainsmart machines to engrave on materials with a cylindrical shape.

 2. Engraving Size: Cylinder diameter 22-125mm, length 20-220mm, material length/material diameter>1.0